icelab/middleman-skeleton/Readme.md

 <http://localhost:4567/jasmine/>.

 Spec files are in the sprockets load path, so you can simply `//= require foo` any specific files you need to test.
+At the moment specs have to be written in JavaScript.

+To remove this support:

+1. Remove "middleman-jasmine" from the `Gemfile`.
+2. Remove `activate :jasmine` from `config.rb`.